-And just in case anybody has forgotten — what happens at the county level affects us all far more that state and federal actions.
+And just in case anybody has forgotten — what happens at the county level affects us all far more than actions at the state and federal level.

-When you consider all the issues and financial pressures the board faces; from high speed internet, to the James River pipeline and the Central Virginia Regional Jail, the last thing we need a board so divided that most if not all of their decisions are split along partisan lines, or so heavily weighted to the free market side, that any decisions have been settled long before they vote on the issue.
+When you consider all the issues and financial pressures the board faces; from high speed internet, to the James River pipeline and the Central Virginia Regional Jail, the last thing we need a board so divided that all of their decisions are split along partisan lines, or where most decisions will be settled behind closed doors long before they ever comes to a vote.

 So it would be most interesting to hear what Mr. Adams, or even some of our current board members have to say as they come up for re-election this year and in 2019 when asked about their relationship with ACCE, not to be confused with the better known Association of Chamber of Commerce Executives.

-Perhaps all of this clandestine skullduggery will be enough to convince her and other sensible conservatives to go the full Joe Scarborough and switch parties.
-Because like Mike Silberman who tried to run for Sheriff as a Republican in 2015, it should be clear that the Republican Party Louisa will never give her, or anyone else who doesn’t practice their ideology — and won’t blindly follow their masters orders — the time of day.
+Perhaps if there is enough of this clandestine skullduggery it will convince Ms. Korn and other sensible conservatives to go the full Joe Scarborough and switch parties.
+Because like Mike Silberman who tried to run for Sheriff as a Republican in 2015, it should be clear that the Republican Party Louisa will never give her, or anyone else who doesn’t practice their ideology — and won’t blindly follow their orders — the time of day.